 You will never be disqualified from choosing adoption because of your financial situation.
 Even if you are insured under Medicaid, you will never be expected to pay for your medical expenses during adoption.
 That will always be our responsibility as an agency.
-Your status as a recipient of Medicaid will not deter our specialists from providing you the care and support that you need.
+As a birth mother, adoption is always 100% free for you.
+Your status as a recipient of Medicaid will not deter our professionals from providing you the care and support that you need.

 Do You Need Insurance for Giving a Kid Up for Adoption?

 Know this: You do not need insurance for giving a kid up for adoption.
-When you start working with American Adoptions, your adoption specialist will help you obtain the medical care you need — which often includes guiding you through the process of applying for Medicaid, if you are eligible.
-This way, they can ensure that your medical needs will be covered during your pregnancy and your delivery process.
+When you start working with American Adoptions, your adoption professional will help you obtain the medical care you need.
+This often includes guiding you through the process of applying for Medicaid, if you are eligible.
+This way, we can ensure that your medical needs will be covered during your pregnancy and your delivery process.

-Don’t let your status as an uninsured prospective mother keep you from beginning the adoption process if it is the right choice for you.
-At American Adoptions, we work with many women who do not have insurance at the time of their pregnancy — and we will make sure that you receive the same medical coverage as any other expectant mother.
+Don’t let your status as an uninsured mother keep you from beginning the adoption process if it is the right choice for you.
+At American Adoptions, we work with many women who do not have insurance at the time of their pregnancy.
+We will make sure that you receive the same medical coverage as any other expectant mother.

 What Medical Assistance Will I Receive with American Adoptions?

 Whether you are on Medicaid or have no insurance and want to put a baby up for adoption, American Adoptions is here for you.
-Your adoption specialist will work closely with you to create an adoption plan, which will cover every aspect of your adoption process — including which professionals you will go to for prenatal care and which hospital you will deliver your child at.
-Your specialist will make sure every professional that you work with is covered under your insurance policy.
+Your adoption professional will work closely with you to create an adoption plan, which will cover every aspect of your adoption process — including which professionals you will go to for prenatal care and which hospital you will deliver your child at.
+Your professional will make sure every health care provider that you work with is covered under your insurance policy.

 But, what about those medical costs of pregnancy and childbirth that are not covered by your insurance provider?

-As a prospective birth mother, you will never be responsible for any costs during your adoption process, including medical costs.
-Those will always be taken care of by the adoptive family whom you choose for your child or your adoption agency.
+As a birth mother, you will never be responsible for any costs during your adoption process, including medical costs.
+Those will always be taken care of by the adoptive family or your adoption agency.
 When adoptive families enter into the adoption process, they fully understand the financial responsibilities of doing so.
 In fact, they are more than happy to help make your adoption process easier on you in any way they can.